rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

 <img src="/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index_files/figure-html/penguins-species-bar-coord-flip-1.png" width="672" />

-`geom_bar()` now works in both directions, do the categorical variable can be directly mapped to the `y` aesthetic to achieve the horizontal box plot.
+`geom_bar()` now works in both directions, so the categorical variable can be directly mapped to the `y` aesthetic to achieve the horizontal box plot.

 ```r